 Also of interest is that Closter has more people living here who work in computers and math than 95% of the places in the US.

-Closter is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Closter is a great place for families with children to consider.
+First of all, many other families with children live here, making Closter a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The borough’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Closter has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Closter’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Closter is an extremely ethnically-diverse borough.
 The people who call Closter home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Closter residents report their race to be White, followed by Asian.
-Important ancestries of people in Closter include Irish, German, Russian, and Israeli.
+Important ancestries of people in Closter include Irish, German, Israeli, and Russian.

 The most common language spoken in Closter is English.
 Other important languages spoken here include Korean and Hebrew.